 This, my friends, is the curse of the overripe banana.

 I end up with a steady stream of overripe bananas to use.
-Mostly I stash them in the freezer – out of sight, out of mind? … whole with their skins on to use in cakes or peeled and ready sliced to go straight into the mix for a smoothie.
-They do go oddly slimy when frozen but that’s no problem for cooking or the smoothie treatment.
+Mostly I stash them in the freezer - out of sight, out of mind? ... whole and peeled to use in cakes or peeled and ready sliced to go straight into the mix for a smoothie.
+They do go oddly slimy when frozen but that's no problem for cooking or the smoothie treatment.

 Not unusually there were some sad, brown bananas to greet me from the fruit bowl this morning so I decided to magic them into Nutella & Banana Muffins.
 This would clear the offending items from view and the muffins would make a great weekend breakfast after swimming.